Lost Without U: Chart performance

 "Lost Without U" has been known as Thicke's breakthrough single on the Billboard Hot 100, peaking at number 14 on the chart and became his biggest hit until 2013's "Blurred Lines".
 The song is his first single to chart on the Hot 100 from the album The Evolution of Robin Thicke.

-It also remains Thicke's most successful single on the Billboard Hot R&B/Hip-Hop Songs chart, peaking at number one the week of February 24, 2007, becoming his first R&B chart topper.
+It also remains Thicke's most successful single on the Billboard Hot R&B/Hip-Hop Songs chart, peaking at number one the week of February 24, 2007, becoming his first R&B chart-topper.
 He also became the first white male artist to top the R&B table since George Michael and his song "One More Try" in 1988.
 A week later, on the March 3 issue of Billboard, the single also hit number one on two other charts; Hot R&B/Hip-Hop Airplay and Adult R&B Airplay, simultaneously topping all three charts that week.
 The single eventually spent 11 consecutive weeks atop the Hot R&B/Hip-Hop Songs (the biggest hit of the year in that chart) and Adult R&B Airplay charts, and ten consecutive weeks atop the Hot R&B/Hip-Hop Airplay chart.
-The single was also popular in the United Kingdom, where it peaked at number 11 in the UK Singles Chart in July 2007.
+The single was also popular in the United Kingdom, where it peaked at number 11 on the UK Singles Chart in July 2007.

 The single has been credited to have caused the significant spike in the sales of The Evolution of Robin Thicke, helping the album to be certified platinum by the RIAA.
 As of July 12, 2013, the song has sold 954,000 copies in the United States.
-The single was certified Platinum in digital sales by the RIAA on May 9, 2013.
+The single was certified platinum in digital sales by the RIAA on May 9, 2013.